-- understand the major consequences of a decision;
+- Understand the major consequences of a decision;

-- take responsibility for making that choice; and
+- Take responsibility for making that choice; and

-- make a choice based on the risks and benefits that are important to them.
+- Make a choice based on the risks and benefits that are important to them.

-If there is any doubt about capacity, it’s best to get in touch with a medical doctor and ask for a written opinion.
+If there is any doubt about capacity, it’s best to get in touch with a medical professional and ask for a written opinion.
 Remember, different powers require different levels of understanding.
 If a medical opinion about capacity is sought, it is wise to have the Power of Attorney signed on the same day as you get the medical report so there can be no subsequent claim that the appointment was invalid.

 To find out more about Powers of Attorney and their benefits call us on (02) 9963 9800 or via our contact form here.